A question that arises is, “What are the best NERF guns?” Well, the answer is…. it depends!

 Also Damn good fun: Nerf Doomlands 2169 Lawbringer

 The Doomlands 2169 range is Nerf’s post-apocalyptic range, with slightly Mad Max-esque styling they seem to add a bit of a price premium over similar blasters in other ranges.

 This means that most of the time I don’t really pay them much attention, but the Lawbringer is just different enough to make it worth the money.

 Essentially this is a bigger version of the Hammershot, with a stock and a drum that holds twelve rounds.
 However, in use, the single-handed cocking action and extra ammo make this a really pleasing combo – I must confess to liking this blaster far more than I should!

 If you can stretch to buying two, then dual-wielding is a real option and boy do you look bad-ass (or at least I thought I did….!)

 Add to this the clear sections so you can see the mechanism in action and you have a very cool blaster

-Remember we said that the answer to “what is the best NERF gun?” is, “it depends!”?
+Remember when we said that the answer to “what are the best NERF guns?” is, “it depends!”?
 Well, the reason depends on what you want your blaster for.

-In NERF wars many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, usually smaller and used as a back-up or for a specific purpose.
+In NERF wars, many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, is usually smaller and used as a backup or for a specific purpose.
 Some even carry a “Tertiary”, usually a small, single-shot pistol, for that last gasp.

 So we have gone through these blasters and picked them according to these needs…and some that are just darned fun!